DanchengLiu/FASA/README.md

 # Example Usage
 python -u main.py -i ./test/raw/ -o ./test/outx -inter ./test/tmpx -c False -m whisperx -d cuda

+# A note to the users
+There were some merge conflicts, and we are not sure if everything is correct with this branch on GitHub.
+If there are any issues, let us know.